 Brain Injuries: A spectrum of brain injuries can result from a car accident depending on the severity and location in the brain of the injury.
 A person may lose control of a body function, their motor function, or may have permanent, life changing issues with their mood, memory, or communication ability.

 Seek Help After a Car Crash by Calling a Car Accident Attorney

-If you have been in a car accident, you owe it to yourself to call an attorney to get help.
+If you have been in a car accident, you owe it to yourself to call an accident lawyer in Louisville to get help.
 Some injuries and damages do not present themselves until some time after an accident and any injuries of which you are already aware may be costing you money you cannot afford.

-A personal injury lawyer with experience in car accident cases can help you get compensation in order to pay for medical expenses you’ve already incurred or will take on as you deal with your injuries.
+A personal injury lawyer with years of experience in Louisville car accident cases can help you get compensation in order to pay for medical expenses you’ve already incurred or will take on as you deal with your injuries.

 They can help you get the resources you need to repair your vehicle or get it replaced and they can help you recover lost wages from being unable to work after a crash.

 A Local Kentucky Law Firm Helping Victims of Personal Injury